braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/unit_tests.md

 ---

-# Unit Tests {#unit-tests}
+# Unit tests {#unit-tests}

-This guide describes how to implement some unit tests that will verify whether your app delegate correctly follows the steps described in Braze's [push integration instructions][1].
+This optional guide describes how to implement some unit tests that will verify whether your app delegate correctly follows the steps described in Braze's [push integration instructions][1].

-If all the tests pass, generally this means the code-based part of your push setup is functional.
-If a test fails, this might mean that you incorrectly followed a step, or it may be a result of a valid customization that don't precisely align with Braze's default instructions.
+If all the tests pass, generally, this means the code-based part of your push setup is functional.
+If a test fails, this might mean that you incorrectly followed a step, or it may result from a valid customization that doesn't precisely with Braze's default instructions.

 Either way, this can be a helpful approach to verify you've followed the integration steps and to help monitor for any regressions.